ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/checklist_lower.md

 - [ ] An issue tracker (e.g GitHub Project, Trello or Jira) is used to record development tasks.
 - [ ] New issues or tasks are guided by users’ needs and stories.
 - [ ] Acceptance criteria are noted for issues and tasks.
 Fulfilment of acceptance criteria is recorded.
-- [ ] Quality assurance standards and processes for the project are defined.
-These are based around [the quality assurance of code for analysis and research guidance document](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html).
 ```